mr-r0ot/NoRootVpn-Panel/README.md

 - Self-heals: a background watchdog inside the daemon itself restarts Xray within seconds if it crashes, independent of any web request
 - Falls back to a cron-based recovery path for hosts where a web-request-spawned process gets killed the instant the request ends
 - Never needs `exec()`/`proc_open()` to be *usable* — only to be *self-managing*; without them, it still generates working configs and tells the admin the exact command to run by hand
+### But Running a full and real(X-Ray) vpn without root access on normal php shared host was almost impossible

 As far as we could find, no other publicly known project combines all of this into a single-click, root-less, SSH-less panel.
 If you know of one, we'd genuinely like to hear about it.